 When it comes to running a Christmas campaign, the sooner, the better!
 Campaigns need more time to spread to consumers and even with the power of the internet, that takes some time.
 To win more sales, you will need as much time as you can get to prepare your marketing strategy to capitalize on the busiest time of the year.

 Create your Christmas campaign and offer

-Creating content is different from launching a campaign.
-‘Different’ but not ‘difficult’!
 Your marketing channels must reflect your message.
-Just like every other campaign, a Christmas campaign runs for a specific period of time – some as early as October or November and into the New Year.
+Like every other campaign, a Christmas campaign runs for a specific period of time – some as early as October or November and into the New Year.
 It all depends on your industry.
-Now you know you first have to create a campaign (I mean, how else would you run one if it’s not created), you’re probably thinking ‘how?’.

 Be clear about your goals and target audience

 You don’t want to run a Christmas campaign for ‘everyone’ all for nothing.
 That’ll be a waste of time and resources.
 You also want to make sure that your Christmas campaign is set to attract the right audience.
 Remember, it’s all about adding value to your customers.
 In knowing your audience, ask yourself these questions: